mihaly044/streamscraper/README.md

 streamscraper already contains implementations of the ``IParser`` interface to grab m3u8 stream links from popular streaming sites.

+## Note
+It indicates that the builds are failing.
+It's because AppVeyor does not suppport dotnetcore 2.1.2.
+This will be changed in the future. **You may need to adjust quick-build depending on which framework does the project target.** See `streamscraper.csproj` and `quick-build` files for clarification.
+The build process and prebuilt binaries **all work as intended and builds successfully.**

 ## Prebuilt binaries
 If you do not wish to build the project yourself, you may download the prebuilt binary [v1.0.2-rc](https://github.com/mihaly044/streamscraper/releases/tag/v1.0.2-rc).